Ambient music: Space music

 Space music, also spelled "Spacemusic", includes music from the ambient genre as well as a broad range of other genres with certain characteristics in common to create the experience of contemplative spaciousness.

 Space music ranges from simple to complex sonic textures sometimes lacking conventional melodic, rhythmic, or vocal components, generally evoking a sense of "continuum of spatial imagery and emotion", beneficial introspection, deep listening and sensations of floating, cruising or flying.

 Space music is used by individuals for both background enhancement and foreground listening, often with headphones, to stimulate relaxation, contemplation, inspiration and generally peaceful expansive moods and soundscapes.
 Space music is also a component of many film soundtracks and is commonly used in planetariums, as a relaxation aid and for meditation.

+Sleep

+Ambient has been selected by participants from online sleep surveys to aid sleep.
+The ambient music genre, among other genres, was used in a study pertaining to insomnia in adults, where it facilitated a large improvement in sleep quality for insomnia patients.
+Participants, who were between 20 and 45 years old, listened to Max Richter's album Sleep, which was originally meant to work as a sleep aid.
+They used headphones and were able to shut their eyes, but they were instructed to stay in a sitting position so they do not fall asleep.
+Despite this, one participant fell asleep while listening to the music.